 Setting and gradually increasing call targets for their sales teams

 Using data from their CRMs to give messages to customers through ATMs [source]

 In fact, it was their sales targets that actually got them in hot water not long ago.
-A lack of foresight, management continually upped the sales teams quotas.
-Not just for general sales, but for cross-selling new accounts to existing customers. [source]
+With a lack of foresight, management continually upped the sales team’s quotas.
+Not just for general sales, but for cross-selling new accounts to existing customers. (source)

 This is a great example of how CRMs do work and can’t work, all in one.
 They can help you sell more effectively, but if you push quotas without thinking them through, it can’t save you from your own bad decision-making!

 CRM in Travel: British Airways

 Airline British Airways is a very early adopter of CRM tools.
 They were so early to the game that they created their own bespoke CRM system (T-CRM), which they implemented in 2002. (source) They centralised all of their data for both marketing and sales.